Craft Projects

 A Quick Note

-Safety scissors are typically best for young children to use when cutting is involved.
+Safety scissors are typically best for young children when cutting is involved.
 When in doubt, cut out templates and shapes for them before getting started!

 Also, while some projects on this list provide a letter “W” template, here are templates just in case there isn’t one available.